15 Best Beaches in Australia (Most People Have Never Heard of the Best One)

 The remoteness of Cape Range means the beach rarely feels crowded, even on busy days.

-It’s worth building at least two nights in Exmouth into any Western Australia itinerary just to spend proper time here.
+It’s worth building at least two nights in Exmouth into any trip to Western Australia’s beaches just to spend proper time here.

 8. Wineglass Bay, Freycinet National Park, TAS

-Wineglass Bay sits inside Freycinet National Park on Tasmania’s east coast — a crescent of white sand framed by pink granite peaks and deep blue water.
+Wineglass Bay Tasmania sits inside Freycinet National Park on the state’s east coast — a crescent of white sand framed by pink granite peaks and deep blue water.

 The hike to the lookout takes about 45 minutes from the car park, and the view from the top is one of the most photographed in the country.